High-tech face shields don’t have to be expensive. This design proves it

 The SUPERvisor works through a simple but ingenious hack of the traditional face shield.
 After downloading a corresponding app, the user places their smartphone in a compartment on the shield right above the eyes.
 A mirror in the compartment then reflects the smartphone’s display onto the transparent shield below.

 Taking advantage of tech already built into smartphones also means that the product can be made on the cheap.
-The face shield’s hardware, such as the box that houses the smartphone and a porous plastic sheet that acts as a dehumidifier, can be produced inexpensively with a 3D printer.
-The team says the shield, which is still a prototype, would cost about $10 each.
+The face shield’s hardware, such as the box that houses the smartphone and a plastic sheet that prevents fogging, can be produced inexpensively with a 3D printer.

-The SUPERvisor primarily displays three types of information: the patient’s background and mood; test samples collected; and information about the test collector’s own health and safety, such as their body temperature, or a reminder to change their PPE.
+The shield, which is still a prototype, primarily displays three types of information: the patient’s background and mood; test samples collected; and information about the test collector’s own health and safety, such as their body temperature, or a reminder to change their PPE.
 The team says nurses told them a patient’s mood can be critical to the swab test: It can take multiple tries (and wasted test swabs) if the patient is uncooperative—which was even worse at the time they were designing the shield, because swabs were in such short supply.

 According to Franklyn Bucknor, another student on the team, a software-based AI solution is particularly important because it can use a phone’s existing sensors to add more features as our understanding of the coronavirus evolves.
 For instance, in the future, using artificial intelligence, a phone could be used to identify whether a particular cough points to COVID-19.